 If your kids are in elementary or preschool, seasonal art is big.
 Come October, the pumpkin pictures are coming home.
 And December means snowflakes and glitter city.
 Use these pieces of kid art as part of your seasonal decor.
 Hang some yarn or trim in a window and add clothespins and art.
 This way, kids get to feel like they're in on the holiday decorating but also understand when Mommy's Christmas trees come down so does their art.
-If they're lucky, you're one of those people that doesn't get the tree down until late spring and they get to keep those cottonball snowmen hanging up that much longer.
-Perhaps the little ones could make one of these 10 fun Christmas crafts for kids.
+If they're lucky, you're one of those people that doesn't get the tree down until late spring and they get to keep those cotton ball snowmen hanging up that much longer.
+Perhaps you can throw a kids' holiday craft party to gain more treasured keepsakes.

 Family Art Journal